Skip to main content

 • For deletions: We delete that consumer's information from that client's databases in our systems.
 Deletion requests are completed within 45 days.

-Customer Profiles regularly checks for new requests and removes records from all segments associated to the deletion request.
+Customer Profiles regularly checks for new requests and removes records from all segments associated with the deletion request.
 This is not the same as the segment deletion feature, which can be enabled to remove users from specific segments.

 • For opt-outs: We store that information in an opt-out database.
-We then check all future uploaded Activation and Data Marketplace files containing consumer personal information against the client’s and LiveRamp’s opt-out database to ensure opted-out consumers are no longer part of workflows until their preference status has changed.
-Clients should remove opted-out consumers from Measurement Enablement workflow files before uploading.
+We then check all future uploaded Activation and Data Marketplace files containing consumer personal information against the client's and LiveRamp's opt-out database to ensure opted-out consumers are no longer part of workflows until their preference status has changed.
+Clients should remove opted-out consumers from the Measurement Enablement workflow files before uploading.

 Customer Profiles suppresses delivered RampIDs from being distributed on a go-forward basis.
 This does not include retroactive opt-outs to downstream destinations unless the organization is also a LiveRamp Connect customer and the destinations to which they distribute have deletions-enabled integrations or are participating in processing opt-out request files sent by LiveRamp Data Stewardship.